 - While chicken is cooking, add bone broth, lemon juice and capers to the cast iron skillet.
 Let cook down for about 5 minutes, add the arrowroot (that has been dissolved in water) to the pan to thicken the sauce, stirring every few minutes.
 Once Chicken is done, turn heat off skillet and add chicken to the pan so it is fully coated in the sauce.
 Top with parsley and serve with your favorite veggie side dish 🙂

-If you enjoyed this Whole 30 Chicken Picatta Recipe, please give it a share, like or comment below.
+If you enjoyed this Whole 30 Chicken Piccata Recipe, please give it a share, like, or comment below.
 Follow me on social media Pinterest, Instagram, and Facebook.
 Here are some other recipes you might enjoy.